 You are the Sky, Everything Else is Weather:

 If humans start examining the fears in their lives that cause much of their suffering, they will realize that they are most scared of searching within and accepting whatever it is they find.
-At the surface level, one may assume they fear the rejection of another or the circumstances they face, but at a deeper level, they are freighted by the notion that they may not being good enough or even lovable.
-After her second failed marriage, Chodron realized this truth when she starting exploring her core beliefs in intensive Buddhist training.
+At the surface level, one may assume they fear the rejection of another or the circumstances they face, but at a deeper level, they are freighted by the notion that they may not be good enough or even lovable.
+After her second failed marriage, Chodron realized this truth when she started exploring her core beliefs in intensive Buddhist training.
 She tells us that by taking a warrior’s mindset and exploring the depths of one’s being, we can overcome our fears by offering ourselves love and compassion.
-Here is a short video of Chodron talking about what humans fear at the deepest level:
+Here is a short video of Chodron talking about what humans fear: